 NOTICE FOR STUDENTS INTENDING TO DECLARE A KINESIOLOGY MAJOR: The current demand for the Kinesiology major far exceeds the human and physical capacities of the Kinesiology program.
 Starting February 5 2015, and lasting for one year, no students will be allowed to declare the Kinesiology pre-major.
+Prospective students should contact their Admissions Counselor by calling 360-650-3440.
 Students in need of advising regarding course and college major selection, in place of declaring the Kinesiology major, should contact Academic Advising Center at 360-650-3850.
 Students interested in health-related career and professional advising should contact Western’s Career Services Center at 360-650-3240.

 Pre-Physical Therapy, Pre-Health Care Professions:

 Dr. Gordon Chalmers

 (360) 650-3113 Gordon.Chalmers@wwu.edu